 KC Schools Confirm Strip Searches

-School district spokesman Edwin Birch said they remained suspended, but said state law prohibited him from talking about any other disciplinary action they face.
+School district spokesman Edwin Birch said the three staff members remain suspended, but that state law prohibited him from talking about any other disciplinary action they face.

 Parents have said a female third-grade teacher started the search after other efforts to find the money failed.
 She reportedly took the girls to a restroom, then had them pair up in stalls, where they were told to check each other’s underwear.